City of Los Angeles Seal

 The Reserve Fund is established to ensure that funds are available for unanticipated expenditures and revenue shortfalls in the General Fund.
 The City’s Reserve Fund Policy sets a goal for the Reserve Fund to be at least 5% of the General Fund budget every year.
 On July 1, 2022, the Reserve Fund had a balance of $601.7 million, 8.1% of the General Fund budget and well above the 5% Reserve Fund Policy goal.

 The Budget Stabilization Fund (BSF) was added to the City Charter in 2011.
 The purpose of the BSF is to set aside funds when the City exceeds revenue projections to help smooth out years when revenue is stagnant or in decline.
 In fiscal year 2022, the BSF grew slightly to $119.5 million.
-Click the chart below to view the performance of the Reserve Fund and Budget Stabilization Fund, both in dollar terms and as a percentage of budgeted General Fund revenues.
+View the Reserve Fund and Budget Stabilization Fund data in either dollars or percentages by selecting an option in the chart’s dropdown.

 Debt